Jeanne Clery Disclosure of Campus Security Act

 The Clery Act requires colleges and universities to publish an annual report every year by October 1st that contains 3 years worth of crime statistics and certain security policy statements including sexual assault policies which assure basic victims' rights, the law enforcement authority of campus police and where the students should go to report crimes.

-The complete text of the Clery Act is available on the Security On Campus, Inc. web site at www.campussafety.org as are the implementing regulations published by the U.S. Department of Education.
+The complete text of the Clery Act is available on the Security On Campus, Inc. web site at http://clerycenter.org/ as are the implementing regulations published by the U.S. Department of Education.
 UPD is responsible for gathering crime statistics and providing safety information to its constituents.
-Crime prevention pamphlets are available at the UPD or " click here" for some important safety tips.
+Crime prevention pamphlets are available at the UPD or you may view some important safety tips online.

 The University Police Department is aware that crimes may go unreported to law enforcement and encourages employees of JSU, who have significant responsibility for students and student activities, to report to the University Police any crimes that they may have become aware of in their daily contact with students.
 All reports to the University Police can be made confidentially and anonymously in accordance with the reporting person's wishes.